Warning

 Each Overide option adjusts settings as a percentage of the original values — not by absolute values.

-Use these buttons to bump the travel speed up or down, or use the Reset button to return to the speed specified in GCode.
+Use these buttons to adjust the feed (too travel) speed up or down, or use the Reset button to return to the speed specified in GCode.

 Spindle Speed Override¶